Autophagy: The interface between inflammation and autophagy

 Regulators of autophagy control regulators of inflammation, and vice versa.

 Cells of vertebrate organisms normally activate inflammation to enhance the capacity of the immune system to clear infections and to initiate the processes that restore tissue structure and function.
 Therefore, it is critical to couple regulation of mechanisms for removal of cellular and bacterial debris to the principal factors that regulate inflammation: The degradation of cellular components by the lysosome during autophagy serves to recycle vital molecules and generate a pool of building blocks to help the cell respond to a changing microenvironment.
 Proteins that control inflammation and autophagy form a network that is critical for tissue functions, which is dysregulated in cancer:

-In cancer cells, aberrantly expressed and mutant proteins increase the dependence of cell survival on the “rewired” network of proteolytic systems that protects malignant cells from apoptotic proteins and from recognition by the immune system.
+In cancer cells, aberrantly expressed and mutant proteins increase the dependence of cell survival on the "rewired" network of proteolytic systems that protects malignant cells from apoptotic proteins and from recognition by the immune system.
 This renders cancer cells vulnerable to intervention on regulators of autophagy.

-Parkinson’s disease

-Parkinson’s disease is a neurodegenerative disorder partially caused by the cell death of brain and brain stem cells in many nuclei like the substantia nigra.
-Parkinson's disease is characterized by inclusions of a protein called alpha-synuclien (Lewy bodies) in affected neurons that cells cannot break down.
-Deregulation of the autophagy pathway and mutation of alleles regulating autophagy are believed to cause neurodegenerative diseases.
-Autophagy is essential for neuronal survival.
-Without efficient autophagy, neurons gather ubiquitinated protein aggregates and degrade.
-Ubiquitinated proteins are proteins that have been tagged with ubiquitin to get degraded.
-Mutations of synuclein alleles lead to lysosome pH increase and hydrolase inhibition.
-As a result, lysosomes degradative capacity is decreased.
-There are several genetic mutations implicated in the disease, including loss of function PINK1 and Parkin.
-Loss of function in these genes can lead to damaged mitochondrial accumulation and protein aggregates that can lead to cellular degeneration.
-Mitochondria is involved in Parkinson's disease.
-In idiopathic Parkinson's disease, the disease is commonly caused by dysfunctional mitochondria, cellular oxidative stress, autophagic alterations and the aggregation of proteins.
-These can lead to mitochondrial swelling and depolarization.